Recently I had to help a colleague convert a 30 pages document from PDF to Microsoft Word format.

 Wondering how it’s done?
 It’s possible with PCE 5’s security features.

-Permissions which disallows printing, copying content, modifying document, adding comments, filling in forms and assembling document can also be set accordingly.
+Permissions which disallows printing, copying content, modifying a document, adding comments, filling in forms and assembling document can also be set accordingly.

 More PDF Functions